magento/architecture/design-documents/component-isolation.md

 A prototype that uses Minikube VM with Kubernetes cluster is prepared.

->NOTE: Distributed component deployment will make current Commerce/B2B linking approach impossible, so new approach of internal development environment installation must be used: installation of Magento modules from “path” type composer repositories (prototype working with Minikube is available).
+>NOTE: Distributed service deployment will make current Commerce/B2B linking approach impossible, so new approach of internal development environment installation must be used: installation of Magento modules from “path” type composer repositories (prototype working with Minikube is available).

 ## Design principles

-General principles to follow for component isolation:
+General principles to follow for service isolation:

 * Current service contracts SHOULD BE preserved for backward compatibility
 * All new service contracts MUST follow design principles described in technical guidelines + following principles: